mifavoyke/miniRT/README.md

 - changing camera viewpoint coordinates ensures translation, changing normal vector ensures rotation
 - camera is positioned in 3D space and oriented by a transformation matrix from default position (0, 0, 0) and default forward vector (0, 1, 0) to its specififed orientation and point in 3D
 - in most cases, no, you do not need to explicitly normalize the camera's orientation vectors after applying the rotation matrices, because rotation matrices are orthogonal.
 This means that, after applying a rotation matrix, the basis vectors (right, forward, up) are guaranteed to remain normalized if they were initially normalized.
 BUT we normalize to avoid small deviations whn working with floats
+- movement happens relative to camera, not relative to world origin

 In graphics/math practice:
 It’s very common to treat positions and vectors interchangeably when doing algebra — because both are just 3D tuples (𝑥,𝑦,𝑧)